pomsky-lang/website/content/blog/pomsky-0-7/index.md

 - You can now use the `^` and `$` anchors instead of `Start` and `End`.
 These symbols are well-known, not only because of regular expressions, but also because vim uses them.
-  This should make your pomsky expressions more concise.
+  This should make your Pomsky expressions more concise.

 - Pomsky now supports atomic groups!